carlosiglezb/bumpybot/README.md

 On BumpyBot computer run
 `sudo wifi_mode.sh`

-For wireless connection, make sure to connect your remote computer to the hcrlab2 wireless network.
+For a wireless connection, make sure to connect your remote computer to the hcrlab2 wireless network.
 You may access the BumpyBot computer by `ssh hcrl-bumpybot@192.168.50.35`

-This will disable hotspot if already running.
+This will disable the hotspot if already running.

 ### Camera Launch